-With an anticipated publication date of October 2026, this stand-along book will draw you in with a heartfelt story that is historical romance, with just a touch of fantasy.
-The image is not the cover, but rather an art quilt Ann created for a recent VECCA community show, featuring art inspired by fantasy and fiction.
+This stand-alone book will draw you in with a heartfelt story that is historical romance, with just a touch of fantasy.
 Here's what the story is about:

-Mary Pearl doesn’t want a husband.
-The orphaned child of a Kentucky coal mine family, she is raised by her spinster aunt.
-The world of books becomes her shield against loneliness.
+The orphaned child of a Kentucky coal mine family, Mary Pearl discovers the world of books.
+They become her shield against loneliness.

 In 1935 she becomes a Pack Horse Librarian.
-Mary Pearl comes to deeply love the hill families she serves.
-She unexpectedly encounters Garrett, a tall, bearded man who asks for children’s picture books, common among illiterate hill folk.
-When her mule goes lame nearby, he cares for the animal.
+On her assigned route in the hills of eastern Kentucky, she unexpectedly encounters Garrett, a man who asks for children’s picture books, common among illiterate hill folk.
+A gentle man, he cares for her mule when the animal goes lame.

-Later, Garrett reveals he has a daughter, Abigail.
-She carries the seriously ill child to the town doctor on her new mount.
-Once recovered, Abbey tells a strange story about their journey.
+When Garrett reveals he has a secret daughter, Abigail, she carries the seriously ill child to the town doctor on her new mount.

 Literary Titan gave the first three books in the Hidden Valley series a five-star review and their Gold Book Award.
 Read what they had to say here: